preland/xmr-republic-docs/docs/republic.md

 At the time of writing, Monero is the target of a 51% attack by a rival chain (src).
-This attack, while yet to be successful, has shown that Nakamura consensus is not enough to prevent an attack.
-It also shows that so-called "economic incentives" are insufficient against attackers with non-economic goals; these are not considered within the context of Nakamura consensus.
+This attack, while yet to be successful, has shown that Nakamoto consensus is not enough to prevent an attack.
+It also shows that so-called "economic incentives" are insufficient against attackers with non-economic goals; these are not considered within the context of Nakamoto consensus.
 Simply put, if an attacker has the capability to perform an attack against Monero, and they are not profit-driven, there is little that the current consensus model can do to prevent it.

-Outside of this current attack, there are other issues with Nakamura consensus.
+Outside of this current attack, there are other issues with Nakamoto consensus.
 While the longest chain generally works as an analog for the collective will of users, it is utterly blind to their real-world intentions and usage.
-There are many participant behaviors that are clearly incompatible with the goals of the collective (ie "selfish" mining attacks, needlessly empty or censored blocks) that are entirely "kosher" within the bounds of Nakamura consensus.
+There are many participant behaviors that are clearly incompatible with the goals of the collective (ie "selfish" mining attacks, needlessly empty or censored blocks) that are entirely "kosher" within the bounds of Nakamoto consensus.
 A sensible consensus model needs to have the goals of the network embedded within itself, rather than projected upon it in such a way that they could be removed at a moment's notice.

-Additionally, the emission model of traditional Nakamura consensus creates "malincentives", or incentives for bad behavior.
-A number of common Nakamura malincentives are either eliminated, as in the case of ASIC mining, or significantly mitigated, as in the case of emission decay, in contemporary Monero.
-However, Monero is not entirely immune of Nakamura-derived malincentive.
+Additionally, the emission model of traditional Nakamoto consensus creates "malincentives", or incentives for bad behavior.
+A number of common Nakamoto malincentives are either eliminated, as in the case of ASIC mining, or significantly mitigated, as in the case of emission decay, in contemporary Monero.
+However, Monero is not entirely immune of Nakamoto-derived malincentive.

 For example, a node of some kind is required to mine, but running a node is slow, cumbersome, and in some cases an unexpected expense for miners,